1986 Idaho gubernatorial election

 The 1986 Idaho gubernatorial election was held on November 4, 1986 to elect the governor of the state of Idaho.
 Cecil Andrus, a former Democratic governor, was elected defeating the Republican Lieutenant Governor David Leroy.

 This was an open seat election; longtime incumbent John V. Evans ran for the U.S. Senate, but lost.
-This was the first open-seat gubernatorial election in Idaho or the first open-seat Idaho gubernatorial election since 1954.
+This was the first open-seat gubernatorial election in Idaho since 1954.

 Nominations

 Republican Lieutenant Governor David Leroy announced his candidacy for governor fourteen months before the election in the autumn of 1985.
 Raised in Lewiston, Leroy was a former county prosecutor in Boise and state attorney general.

 Democrat former governor Cecil Andrus declared his bid for governor six months later in March 1986.
 He held the office for six years (1971–1977), until his appointment as U.S. Secretary of the Interior (1977–1981) in the Carter Administration.
 Incumbent Evans, successor to Andrus in 1977, chose to run for the U.S. Senate, but lost to incumbent Steve Symms.

 Both Andrus and Leroy were unopposed for their respective nominations in the statewide primary on May 27.